instructlab/instructlab/README.md

 Initializing `ilab` will:

 1. Add a new, default `config.yaml` file.
 2. Clone the `git@github.com:instruct-lab/taxonomy.git` repository into the current directory.
-If you want to point to an existing local clone of the `taxonomy` respository then pass the path interactively or alternatively with the `--taxonomy-path` flag.
+If you want to point to an existing local clone of the `taxonomy` repository then pass the path interactively or alternatively with the `--taxonomy-path` flag.

+You will be prompted through these steps as shown in the shell session below:

 ```shell
 (venv) $ ilab init